 Awareness and education are the key to beating human trafficking.
 Everyone needs to be aware of indicators of human trafficking, such as multiple people in a cramped space, employers holding identity documents, poor living conditions, living with an employer, inability to speak to an individual alone, signs of physical abuse, victims submissive or fearful etc.

 Human trafficking is a crime that shames us all.
 Victims needs to be aware that there is help out there for them.

 Any trafficking or slavery victim can get help and support through the National Referral Mechanism (NRM).
 This process identifies victims of human trafficking or slavery and ensures they receive the right protection and support.

 Victims can only be referred to the NRM if they give consent.
 Contact the Police if victims want to be referred.

 If victims enter the NRM, they can get help with:

-- access to health and social care
+- Access to health and social care.

-- legal and immigration advice
+- Legal and immigration advice.

-I have credited the support I have received at Glyndwr, as well as the ability to carry out much of my studies online, for helping me to continue with my role at BAWSO.
+I have credited the support I have received at Glyndŵr, as well as the ability to carry out much of my studies online, for helping me to continue with my role at BAWSO.
 I strongly believe that education is the most empowering force in the world.
 It has opened doors for me.
 My current studies have enabled me to gain more knowledge and confidence and helps me to break down barriers.

-I loved studying at Glyndwr University, I have had excellent lecturers and my tutor was always there for me when I needed them.
-I was a part time student and most of my work was online - the university kept the processes simple and effective.
+I loved studying at Glyndŵr University, I have had excellent lecturers and my tutor was always there for me when I needed them.
+I was a part-time student and most of my work was online - the University kept the processes simple and effective.